nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart4.md

 The `FXMLLoader` will map the a control with a `fx:id` defined in FXML to a variable with the same name in its controller.
 Notice how in `MainWindow`, we can invoke `TextField#clear()` on `userInput` and access its content just as we did in the previous example.
-Similarly, methods like private methods like `handleUserInput` can be used in FXML when annotated by `@FXML`.
+Similarly, methods like private methods like `handleUserInput` can be used in FXML when annotated from `@FXML`.

 ## Using FXML in our application